brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 The implementation of pipelining for the `GPTlite` model above is neither memory efficient nor scalable as each GPU replicates the whole model in memory.
 See [Memory-Efficient Model Construction](https://www.deepspeed.ai/tutorials/pipeline/#memory-efficient-model-construction) for details.
 So we will use the DeepSpeed class `LayerSpec` ([API](https://deepspeed.readthedocs.io/en/latest/pipeline.html#deepspeed.pipe.LayerSpec)) that delays the construction of modules until the model layers have been partitioned across workers, therefore having each worker allocate only the layers it’s assigned to.
 To do this, we will create a new model class `GPTlitePipeSpec` that inherits from `PipelineModule` with an `__init__` method that follows very closely the `forward()` pass in the original `GPTlite`.

 The tricky bit here is that the `LayerSpec` constructor only works with the type `nn.Module` as argument, and some operations, specifically the sum of embeddings in `forward()` is not of type `nn.Module`.
 To overcome this, we create the classe `EmbeddingsSum` that encapsulate thoat logic into an `nn.Module`.
-We will also use `CrossEntropy_TransposedLogits` as the loss function, that does the `swapaxes` operation internally.
+We will also use `CrossEntropy_FlatView` as the loss function.
 The full implementation for the pipeline class is then:

 ```python
 ## gptlite.py